 We mentioned that almost everything one wants to know is on Google, right?

-Google My Business is a free tool and with it, you can choose how you tour business appears on Google products.
-The tool was developed so businesses could stand out.
-Basically, it’s a free business listing.
+Google My Business is a free business listing tool developed by Google.
+With it, you can choose how your tour business appears on Google products, mainly on Gooogle local search results.

-Google My Business is shown in the so-called Local 3-pack area of Google results.
+Google My Business is shown in the so-called local 3-pack area of Google results.
 This is how it looks like:

 Once you google a certain term, on the first page of your Google results, you will find the following: